junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 : An Aggregated Attestation Results (AAR) refers to a collection of Attestation Results produced upon completion of appraisal of a Composite Attester.

-As defined in [RFC6024]:

-   |  A trust anchor represents an authoritative entity via a public key
-   |  and associated data.
-The public key is used to verify digital
-   |  signatures, and the associated data is used to constrain the types
-   |  of information for which the trust anchor is authoritative.

 # Multi Verifier topological patterns
 {: #sec-multi-verifier }